Free museum entry for New Zealanders and people living in New Zealand

 Curator New Zealand Histories and Cultures

-Stephanie’s research interests include the material and visual culture of protest, conflict and reform, as well as everyday life in Aotearoa New Zealand.
-Her continuing museological research focuses on museums and community participation.
+Stephanie’s research interests include the material and visual culture of protest and activism, as well as everyday life in Aotearoa New Zealand.
+Her museological research focuses on museums and community participation.

 Stephanie co-authored the award-winning Protest Tautohetohe: Objects of resistance, persistence and defiance (Te Papa Press, 2019), with Puawai Cairns and Matariki Williams, which won Best Illustrated Non-Fiction at the 2020 Ockham New Zealand Book Awards.
 With Claire Regnault, she recently co-authored Tiny Statements: A social history of Aotearoa New Zealand in badges (Te Papa Press, 2023).